MicrosoftDocs/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: How often is the Large Language Model (LLM) updated for Copilot in Viva Glint?**

-**A:** Copilot in Viva Glint uses the latest OpenAI LLM model, GPT 4.0 turbo, trained with data up to April, 2023.
+**A:** Copilot in Viva Glint uses the latest Open AI LLM model, GPT 4.0 turbo, trained with data up to April 2023.
 While it currently relies solely on customer survey data without external references, prompt engineering is continuously updated to ensure Copilot delivers accurate and relevant responses based on survey inputs.

 <br>**Q: What’s the licensing for Copilot in Viva Glint?** **Is it part of the Microsoft 365 Copilot, or Viva Glint licensing?**